Funding and payments

 We will recover funding if you deliver less than 100% of your allocated Industry Training Fund funding.
 We will recover the difference between the value of actual delivery and 100% of allocated funding.

 Your delivery volume data measured by STMs, submitted through the Industry Training Register (ITR), after we subtract the average-duration offset and the over-enrolment offset.

 We will recover where the actual average duration of a programme of training exceeds the nominal duration of a programme for all learners, measured by STMs, where this applies.
 We will recover funding to the extent of the over-duration, measured in STM.

-We will recover funding where learners complete more than 75 credits in a calendar year in relation to any industry trainee or apprentice.
+We will recover funding where learners are enrolled in more than 75 credits in a calendar year in relation to any industry trainee or apprentice.
 We will recover funding to the extent of the over enrolment, measured in STM.

 Where an organisation has been arranging training for a full calendar year, we recover up to 5% of that organisation’s adjusted funding where less than 80% of an organisation’s learners funded for four or more months achieved fewer than 10 credits in the year.

 Payments for flexible funding

 If you meet the criteria for flexible funding and deliver over 100% of your apprenticeship allocation then we will pay for the over-delivery up to the greater of:

 Note: As part of the eligibility criteria we will use your best NZQA External Evaluation and Review (EER) report during 2018.

 Flexible funding is calculated over a calendar year using adjusted delivery and after any over-delivery transfer to under-delivered industry trainee funding.